Link Search Menu Expand Document

 Use Python to interact with your objects on lakeFS

-There are two primary ways to work with lakeFS from Python:
+There are three primary ways to work with lakeFS from Python:

 Using the lakeFS SDK